 While walking your dog in snowy conditions is an interactive and enriching activity for you and your furry friend, winter walks require some extra diligence as you are exposing your pet to an over-looked winter pet hazard.
 The dangers of salt can occur when your pet goes to lick their paws during or after a walk.
 “If a large amount is ingested, especially if access to freshwater is limited, it could result in an electrolyte imbalance,” points out Nold.
 Be mindful to keep your pet from licking and wipe their paws and wet fur thoroughly when you are back indoors.

 Signs of an electrolyte imbalance due to salt ingestion can include:

 Excessive drinking or urinating

 If at any point you feel your pet is showing signs of electrolyte imbalance due to salt ingestion, seek veterinary care immediately.

 Frostbite is a winter pet hazard that should never go unnoticed.
-As you head out to play in the snow, be aware of how long your pet is out playing.
-Consider weather appropriate attire for your furry friends if out in the snow for an extended period of time, for instance, boots, socks, and weatherproof jacket.
-“Frostbite is most commonly seen in the ear tips of cats/kittens.
-It’s best to avoid, as treatment by your veterinarian may involve surgery to remove the dead tissue, as well as pain medication and treatment for secondary infections,” says Nold.
+As you head out to play in the snow, be aware of how long your pet is outside playing.
+Consider weather appropriate attire for your furry friends if out in the snow for an extended period of time, for instance, boots, socks, and a weatherproof jacket.
+“Frostbite is most commonly seen in the ear tips of cats and kittens.
+Also, treatment by your veterinarian may involve surgery to remove the dead tissue, as well as pain medication and treatment for secondary infections,” says Nold.

 Just as the flu is common during the winter months with humans, the canine influenza virus can run rampant around dog parks and dog boarding facilities during flu season.